DomizianoScarcelli/spotify-recommender/slides.md

   - Higher: more precise, less fast
   - Lower: less precise, faster

-We can pre-compute the entire set of $k$-nearest neighbour to be even faster
+We can pre-compute the entire set of $k$-nearest neighbour to be even faster.

-This takes a long time, but has to be done just once
+This takes a long time, but has to be done just once.
 </v-clicks>

 <!--